Justin Germano

 Justin William Germano (born August 6, 1982) is an American former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the San Diego Padres, Cincinnati Reds, Cleveland Indians.
+He played in Major League Baseball (MLB) for the San Diego Padres, Cincinnati Reds, Cleveland Indians.
 Boston Red Sox, Chicago Cubs, Toronto Blue Jays and Texas Rangers.
-He has also played in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks and in the KBO League for the Samsung Lions and the KT Wiz.
+He also played in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks and in the KBO League for the Samsung Lions and the KT Wiz.

 Early life

 Germano is from Claremont, California, where he broke Mark McGwire's Claremont Little League record for most home runs in a season.
 He graduated from Claremont High School in 2000.

 Professional career

 San Diego Padres

 He was drafted in 2000 by the San Diego Padres.
 Germano made his major league debut with the San Diego Padres on May 22, 2004, getting the win as the starting pitcher against the Philadelphia Phillies.
 He pitched five innings, allowing five hits, four runs (three of them on a three-run home run by Chase Utley in the third inning), four walks, and five strikeouts.
 As a hitter, he would have two at-bats and went hitless.